tfreedman/JLPT-Flashcards/README.md

 This app is published under the BSD license below.

-Copyright (c) 2012, Tyler Freedman
+Copyright (c) 2012, Tyler Freedman.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without